Teresa Lewis: ‘Fatal Vows’ On ID Begins With ‘Frightened’ Executed Inmate’s Murder Story Of Julian Lewis

-Teresa Lewis, a “mentally challenged” woman who was executed for the murder of her husband, Julian Lewis, and her stepson, will make an episode of Fatal Vows on Investigation Discovery.
+Teresa Lewis, a mentally challenged woman who was executed for the murder of her husband, Julian Lewis, and her stepson, will make an episode of Fatal Vows on Investigation Discovery.
 The episode titled “Second Chance At Death” is the season opener.
 The show Fatal Vows examines marriages that have ended in tragedy.
 Julian Lewis’ family members will most likely appear in the episode, along with Virginia police detectives who helped solve the case.

 Death Comes In